Ven. Anzan Hoshin roshi presenting a class on Zen Arts at Zazen-ji, 1998,

 For information concerning our Long-distance Training Program, please visit this Web Page: https://wwzc.org/long-distance-training-program

-Rev. Chiso Tzelnic anagarika continues to sit a partial retreat on Tuesdays at her home in Cambridge, MA.
-Tracey Parker sat a half-day retreat on Wednesday, June 10th at her home in Perth, Ontario.
+Rev. Chiso anagarika sat her weekly semi-retreat on Tuesday, September 21st at her home in the Berkshires.
+Brian Lakeman sat a half-day retreat on Sunday, September 19th at his home in Brampton, Ontario.

 Associate and general students should continue to follow the recorded Teachings schedule for the sitting you were attending at the monastery, and listen to that during your home practice.